Joss Whedon

 Whedon has also worked as a composer (notably for the Buffy the Vampire Slayer musical episode "Once More, with Feeling" and Dr. Horrible's Sing-Along Blog) and comic book writer, both for comic book continuations of television series he created and for established franchises, such as Astonishing X-Men.

-Beginning in July 2020, multiple actors, producers, and writers spoke out against Whedon following the toxic workplace environment he had allegedly created in many of his projects.
+Beginning in July 2020, multiple actors, producers, and writers have spoken out against Whedon about the toxic workplace environments he had allegedly created in many of his projects.
 Whedon has denied any wrongdoing, while acknowledging that he can be "confrontational".

 Biography from the Wikipedia article Joss Whedon.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.